APPRENTICE INFORMATION

 Extensive knowledge of Elizabethan performance techniques:

-You will learn how Elizabethan-era actors were able to create engaging and exciting performances with no direction, save for their own text and cue lines.
-These skills will then be put into practice as you perform in the OPS Fest style.
-You’ll also gain a thorough understanding of Shakespearean language and plays.
-For many, Shakespeare's language often sounds foreign and confusing.
-Playing in first folio (or cue
+You’ll learn how Elizabethan-era actors were able to create engaging performances with no direction save for their own text and cue lines.
+You’ll then put these skills into practice as you perform in the OPS Fest style.
+You’ll also gain a thorough understanding of Shakespearean language and plays; though Shakespeare's language often sounds foreign and confusing, playing in our first folio cue script technique is a surprisingly effective way to "decode" the plays.
+In addition, you will be exposed to a wide variety of the canon over the course of the season; our repertoire includes 27 different plays.

 The opportunity to perform with professional actors:

-OPS Fest is a professional company and, as such, we employ a group of talented and professional actors each summer in roughly 30 performances.
-As an apprentice, you will have the opportunity to join our busy summer season as 50/50 crew/performer, helping to run half the shows and performing in the other half, in leading and supporting roles, alongside these actors.
+Original Practice Shakespeare Festival is a professional company that employs a large group of talented and professional actors each summer in roughly 20-25 performances.
+Apprentices join our busy summer season as 50:50 crew/performer, helping to run half the shows and performing in the other half, in a variety of leading and supporting roles.
 These performances are great learning opportunities and your fellow actors are an important resource for your success in the program.

 Large, enthusiastic audiences in beautiful outdoor settings:

-We tour parks in the Portland area and generally enjoy spending much of our summers in the sunshine, not to mention the practical training inherent in performing in the open air.
-OPS Fest is also grateful for the loyal support of our regular audience, and we're not bad at drawing a crowd, so between old and new friends, our performances tend to be fun and rewarding experiences.
+We tour parks in the Portland area and enjoy spending much of our summers in the sunshine, not to mention the practical training inherent in performing in the open air.
+OPS Fest is grateful for the loyal support of returning audiences and for new audiences that find us each year; between old and new friends, our performances are fun and rewarding experiences.

 ***In 2020, we moved our season entirely online in the interest of actor and audience safety.
-We were surprised and delighted to discover how well the OPS style transferred to zoom, and our new opportunities for audience reach and interaction.
-The 2021 season may include both online and in-person shows, contingent upon CDC and state safety guidelines.
+We were surprised and delighted to discover how well the OPS style transferred to zoom.
+Since then, our seasons were performed fully in-person, with additional safety measures in place.
 OPS Fest will continue to prioritize the safety of the community in its decision-making -- made easier by the creativity and flexibility of the company.

 Valuable experience working with a professional theatre company:

-Working with industry professionals, you will gain important experience that is incomparable to purely educational or retreat style programs.
-Real world, hands-on involvement with a self-sustaining company prepares you for life after school and looks great on both performance and professional resumes.
+Working with industry professionals, you will gain important experience that is incomparable to purely educational or retreat-style programs.
+Real world, hands-on involvement with a self-sustaining company prepares you for further career opportunities and looks great on both performance and professional resumes.

-New friends and important connections in the Portland theatre community:
+New friends and great connections in the Portland theatre community:

-OPS Fest company members are involved in a wide variety of different projects in the Portland theatre community.
-The connections you make during your time as an apprentice could lead to other opportunities later on.
-Plus, we're really awesome and fun to be around...!
+OPS Fest company members are involved in a wide variety of different projects in the Portland theatre community, and are eager to share more about other opportunities and resources for early career theatre artists.
+We are a friendly, community-oriented bunch!

 Unique mentorship for tech-focused apprentices:

 Apprentices who wish to focus exclusively on technical work will have the opportunity to learn about the various tech needs of performances online or in person.
-Our company employs well-respected stage managers in the Portland theatre scene, and many performing company members have technical theatre knowledge in addition to their acting work.
+Our company employs excellent stage managers, and many performing company members have technical theatre backgrounds in addition to their acting work.
 Your tech apprenticeship can be guided by your specialized interests, in addition to receiving a broad foundation of technical skills needed to manage outdoor performances and/or live-streamed shows.

 Extensive knowledge of Elizabethan performance techniques:

-You will learn how Elizabethan-era actors were able to create engaging and exciting performances with no direction, save for their own text and cue lines.
-These skills will then be put into practice as you perform in the OPS Fest style.
-You’ll also gain a thorough understanding of Shakespearean language and plays.
-For many, Shakespeare's language often sounds foreign and confusing.
-Playing in first folio (or cue
+You’ll learn how Elizabethan-era actors were able to create engaging performances with no direction save for their own text and cue lines.
+You’ll then put these skills into practice as you perform in the OPS Fest style.
+You’ll also gain a thorough understanding of Shakespearean language and plays; though Shakespeare's language often sounds foreign and confusing, playing in our first folio cue script technique is a surprisingly effective way to "decode" the plays.
+In addition, you will be exposed to a wide variety of the canon over the course of the season; our repertoire includes 27 different plays.

 The opportunity to perform with professional actors:

-OPS Fest is a professional company and, as such, we employ a group of talented and professional actors each summer in roughly 30 performances.
-As an apprentice, you will have the opportunity to join our busy summer season as 50/50 crew/performer, helping to run half the shows and performing in the other half, in leading and supporting roles, alongside these actors.
+Original Practice Shakespeare Festival is a professional company that employs a large group of talented and professional actors each summer in roughly 20-25 performances.
+Apprentices join our busy summer season as 50:50 crew/performer, helping to run half the shows and performing in the other half, in a variety of leading and supporting roles.
 These performances are great learning opportunities and your fellow actors are an important resource for your success in the program.

 Large, enthusiastic audiences in beautiful outdoor settings:

-We tour parks in the Portland area and generally enjoy spending much of our summers in the sunshine, not to mention the practical training inherent in performing in the open air.
-OPS Fest is also grateful for the loyal support of our regular audience, and we're not bad at drawing a crowd, so between old and new friends, our performances tend to be fun and rewarding experiences.
+We tour parks in the Portland area and enjoy spending much of our summers in the sunshine, not to mention the practical training inherent in performing in the open air.
+OPS Fest is grateful for the loyal support of returning audiences and for new audiences that find us each year; between old and new friends, our performances are fun and rewarding experiences.

 ***In 2020, we moved our season entirely online in the interest of actor and audience safety.
-We were surprised and delighted to discover how well the OPS style transferred to zoom, and our new opportunities for audience reach and interaction.
-The 2021 season may include both online and in-person shows, contingent upon CDC and state safety guidelines.
+We were surprised and delighted to discover how well the OPS style transferred to zoom.
+Since then, our seasons were performed fully in-person, with additional safety measures in place.
 OPS Fest will continue to prioritize the safety of the community in its decision-making -- made easier by the creativity and flexibility of the company.

 Valuable experience working with a professional theatre company:

-Working with industry professionals, you will gain important experience that is incomparable to purely educational or retreat style programs.
-Real world, hands-on involvement with a self-sustaining company prepares you for life after school and looks great on both performance and professional resumes.
+Working with industry professionals, you will gain important experience that is incomparable to purely educational or retreat-style programs.
+Real world, hands-on involvement with a self-sustaining company prepares you for further career opportunities and looks great on both performance and professional resumes.

-New friends and important connections in the Portland theatre community:
+New friends and great connections in the Portland theatre community:

-OPS Fest company members are involved in a wide variety of different projects in the Portland theatre community.
-The connections you make during your time as an apprentice could lead to other opportunities later on.
-Plus, we're really awesome and fun to be around...!
+OPS Fest company members are involved in a wide variety of different projects in the Portland theatre community, and are eager to share more about other opportunities and resources for early career theatre artists.
+We are a friendly, community-oriented bunch!

 Unique mentorship for tech-focused apprentices:

 Apprentices who wish to focus exclusively on technical work will have the opportunity to learn about the various tech needs of performances online or in person.
-Our company employs well-respected stage managers in the Portland theatre scene, and many performing company members have technical theatre knowledge in addition to their acting work.
+Our company employs excellent stage managers, and many performing company members have technical theatre backgrounds in addition to their acting work.
 Your tech apprenticeship can be guided by your specialized interests, in addition to receiving a broad foundation of technical skills needed to manage outdoor performances and/or live-streamed shows.

--Participate in production side work.
-Apprentices are an integral component of our summer tour, working with staff and Stage Managers in preparing and ongoing maintenance of productions.
-Regular duties for in-person performances include set-up and tear-down, run crew, organizing show materials, and concessions inventory.
-Other duties, such as costume laundry and concessions shopping, are performed as needed.
+-Participate in production work.
+The Apprentice team is an integral component of our summer tour, working with staff and Stage Managers in preparing and ongoing maintenance of productions.
+Regular duties for in-person performances include set-up and tear-down, front-of-house roles, organizing show materials, and inventory.
+Other duties, such as media campaigns, audience outreach, costume laundry, and storage inventory are performed as needed and are scheduled directly with the Education AD.

--Prepare for performances.
-As with all actors in the company, some time must be spent on your own actor homework.
-This work includes creating your scroll, memorizing your lines, making choices about your parts, and selecting props and costumes for your characters.
-You
+-Prepare well for performances.
+As with all actors in the company, time must be spent on your own actor homework.
+This work includes creating your scroll, working your text, making choices about your parts, and selecting props and costumes for your characters.
+You can also expect to attend a 15-30 minute zoom session with the text director for each role you are cast in, and attend 1-2 in-person rehearsals for each fight, song, or dance your roles require.

--Participate in production side work.
-Apprentices are an integral component of our summer tour, working with staff and Stage Managers in preparing and ongoing maintenance of productions.
-Regular duties for in-person performances include set-up and tear-down, run crew, organizing show materials, and concessions inventory.
-Other duties, such as costume laundry and concessions shopping, are performed as needed.
+-Participate in production work.
+The Apprentice team is an integral component of our summer tour, working with staff and Stage Managers in preparing and ongoing maintenance of productions.
+Regular duties for in-person performances include set-up and tear-down, front-of-house roles, organizing show materials, and inventory.
+Other duties, such as media campaigns, audience outreach, costume laundry, and storage inventory are performed as needed and are scheduled directly with the Education AD.

--Prepare for performances.
-As with all actors in the company, some time must be spent on your own actor homework.
-This work includes creating your scroll, memorizing your lines, making choices about your parts, and selecting props and costumes for your characters.
-You
+-Prepare well for performances.
+As with all actors in the company, time must be spent on your own actor homework.
+This work includes creating your scroll, working your text, making choices about your parts, and selecting props and costumes for your characters.
+You can also expect to attend a 15-30 minute zoom session with the text director for each role you are cast in, and attend 1-2 in-person rehearsals for each fight, song, or dance your roles require.